OCahungo/databricks_apparel_streaming/ProjectPlan.md

       - _Business logic:_ Product ID is required for all product-level analytics.

 - **Task 13: Create the `02_silver.silver_returns_transactions` Table**
-  - _Business logic:_ Negative quantities represent returns.
-Transforming and filtering ensures returns are tracked separately from sales.
+  - _Business logic:_ Filter sales records to include only negative quantities (returns), transform to absolute values for reporting, and drop records with invalid discounts or missing foreign keys.
+This ensures returns are tracked separately and accurately.
   - _Tip:_ Run the pipeline after this step to validate returns processing and expectations.
   - [ ] Read from the `live.sales_cleaned_stream`.
   - [ ] Filter to include only records where `quantity < 0`.